kazeemj565/fastapi-book-project/README.md

     ├── __init__.py
     └── test_books.py

-Note: The virtual environment directory (e.g., `venv/`) is excluded from version control.
+Note: The virtual environment directory ('.git', `venv/`) is excluded from version control.

 ## Technologies Used